Berry Street: Economic case for early intervention in child protection and out-of-home care including for Covid-19 impact

 In the first paper, to make the economic case for additional, long-term investment in targeted early intervention programs aimed at preventing children from entering the out-of-home care system in Victoria.
 In the second paper, to specifically recognise the existing and potential impact of Covid-19 in strengthening the economic case.

 For the first report, SVA together with our partners:

 - Analysed the current and projected rates of children entering the child protection and out-of-home care system and the costs to the Victorian community

 - Reviewed the evidence, assessing the effectiveness of early intervention at key points in the child protection and out-of-home care system

 - Developed a cost-benefit analysis demonstrating the number of children who would be diverted from out-of-home care as well as the net savings that would be accrued as a result.

-The report has been widely shared across the sector, making a key contribution in the case for additional, targeted investment in early invention in Victoria.
+Both reports have been widely shared across the sector, making a key contribution in the case for additional, targeted investment in early invention in Victoria.